5 Holiday Cocktail Recipes Made with Cold Pressed JuicePublished Date:

 Mocktail Version: Omit vodka.
 For a sweeter palette, use ginger beer or lemon-lime soda instead of sparkling water.

 A beet cocktail!?
 No, it’s not a joke from Dwight on The Office.
 The Scottish Beats cocktail is a holiday variation on the classic Blood & Sand cocktail, using beets for their subtly-sweet flavor and rich color.
 Beets also promote kidney and liver health.
 While the original recipe calls for cooked beet puree, we like ours with Little West Go Big instead.
-The extra veggie flavors from kale, carrot, wheatgrass, and ginger pleasantly offset the sweetness of this cocktail.
+This mixed juice drink brings veggie flavors from kale, carrot, wheatgrass, and ginger, which pleasantly offset the sweetness of this cocktail.

 Pour all ingredients into a shaker with ice, then shake until chilled.
 Strain into a cocktail glass and garnish with a twist of orange peel.